jarun/imgp/README.md

         $ imgd -o 90  ~/image.jpg
         120968 bytes -> 72038 bytes

 4. Adapt the images in the current directory to 1366x1000 resolution.
-Convert PNG images to JPEG, visit all directories recursively and overwrite source images.
+Visit all directories recursively, overwrite source images, transform only if hres and vres doesn't match but convert PNG images to JPEG.

-        $ imgd -x 1366x1000 -acrw .
+        $ imgd -x 1366x1000 -wrack .

 # License